mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

 permalink: "/automating-storj-setup/"
 ---

-## Why automate Storj?

-I ran a very early version of Storj in mid-2015 and haven't used it much since.
-I realized that though this is a blog about about decentralized storage in general, I've focused all of my attention on Sia, so it was time to reacquaint myself with Storj.

-I tried actually running Storj and was quickly confused.
-The Github repo for the command-line interface has instructions for installing Storj on the command-line, but it never explains how to actually
+I recently tried running Storj and was quickly confused.
+The [Github repo](https://github.com/Storj/storjshare-daemon) includes instructions for installing Storj on the command-line, but it never explains how to actually *run* it.

+I found the [official step-by-step guide](https://docs.storj.io/docs/storj-share-daemon-cli) and was horrified to discover that it's an absurdly convoluted 9300+ word treatise covering a million different scenarios that are irrelevant to 98% of readers.

-The step-by-step guide for setting up the Storj command-line server is over 9300 words!
-It's so bloated with information that it shows seven screenshots to explain to the reader how to install a graphical text editor:
+Think I'm exaggerating?
+The *command-line* guide shows seven screenshots explaining how to install a graphical text editor:

-TODO: Screenshot of that part
+{% include image.html file="storj-documentation.png" alt="Screenshot of Storj documentation" fig_caption="Excerpt from Storj's command-line guide" max_width="600px" img_link="true" %}

-Apparently that guide was aimed at the rare user who's comfortable enough on the command line to eschew the Storj GUI client, but is also so clueless that they don't know how to install or use a text editor.
+Apparently, the guide is aimed at the rare user who's comfortable enough on the command-line to eschew the Storj GUI client but is also so clueless that they don't know how to install or use a text editor.

-## Automated provisioning
+## Simplifying installation

-As a Storj user, what do you actually want here?

-What if, instead of constantly checking on the install to move it forward, you could just define the final state you wanted?

-Now, you can!
-I present to you: [ansible-role-storj](https://github.com/mtlynch/ansible-role-storj).
+Why does running Storj have to be so complicated that it requires a 9300-word guide?
+As the user, what do you really need to tell Storj to get going?
+A pretty small set of information:

+* Your Storj payment address
+* How much storage you're willing to share
+* Where to put the data
+* Which port to listen on

+So I wrote a tool that lets you specify *just* that information and spin up a Storj farmer node.
+It's called [ansible-role-storj](https://github.com/mtlynch/ansible-role-storj).

 ## What is Ansible?